 With such a variety of beautiful places in Sweden, there is no wondering this Scandinavian country should be on your Europe bucket list!

 The cities are charming, the nature is breathtaking, and the historical sites are just awesome.
-If you haven’t yet, make sure you book your flight to Sweden and if you’re going on a road trip (which I highly recommend to get the most out of the country,) pre-book your rental car before it’s too late.
+If you haven’t yet, make sure you book your flight to Sweden, and if you’re going on a road trip (which I highly recommend getting the most out of the country,) pre-book your rental car before it’s too late.